wunderio/code-quality-old/README.md

 Running `composer install` will bring in new package and ensures git pre-commit hook by executing `install-update.sh`.

 In future we will have it as regular composer package for easier installation.

+## Usage

+The pre-commit hook will be automatically run upon executing `git commit`.

+The code scanning can be avoided by `git commit --no-verify`.

+Files can be scanned individually: `pre-commit myfile.php`.